ezzarghili/recaptcha-go/README.md

 ```

 For specific options use the `VerifyWithOptions` method
-Availavle options for the v3 api are:
+Available options for the v3 api are:

 ```go
    Treshold       float32